 An overview of document encryption and why DRM is needed for document control

-Document encryption is the process by which documents are protected with cryptographic keys (a password, public key, token, etc.) so that only individuals with the corresponding decryption keys (the same password, private key, token, etc.) can open them.
+Document encryption is the process by which documents are protected with cryptographic keys (a password, public key, token, etc.) so that only individuals with the corresponding decryption keys can open them.
 It is used to protect documents in transit (i.e. sent via email) and at rest (i.e. stored on a disk or in the cloud) from being accessed by unauthorized users.

 Not all document encryption is equal.
-Whilst most document encryption programs provide NIST approved AES 256 bit encryption they vary with their protection methods – some provide password protection, others use hardware tokens, whereas others provide public key technology (PKI).
+Whilst most document encryption programs provide NIST-approved AES encryption, they vary with their protection methods – some provide password protection, some use hardware tokens, and others provide public key technology (PKI).
 Each scheme has its own pros and cons – passwords can be given away (and are often weak and therefore easily broken), tokens have to be distributed and maintained, and public key technology has to have a management hierarchy.

 According to some politicians, if you have nothing to be worried about then you don’t need encryption!
 Strange.
-Historically there were five groups of people who wanted encryption:
+Historically, there were five groups of people who wanted encrypted documents:

-So maybe you don’t need a lot of imagination to figure out that each group must have had information they want to share, but only with carefully selected people, and not always on the same basis for each recipient.
-And you can also figure out that they would want to be sure that the information did not get in the wrong hands, was not changed or misrepresented, and maybe could be denied if necessary.
-And that is just what document encryption provides.
+You don’t need a lot of imagination to figure out that each group must have had information they want to share, but only with carefully selected people and not always on the same basis for each recipient.
+And you can also figure out that they would want to be sure that the information did not get into the wrong hands, was not changed or misrepresented, and could maybe be denied if necessary.
+And that is just what an encrypted file provides.

-Encryption is the most valuable tool supporting our commonest security requirements for Internet based transactions.
-SSL encryption is ubiquitous for protecting information as it races round the networks from tablet to bank to merchant, or to anywhere else for that matter.
-Because of that Internet trade is underpinned by something that makes it all tick.
+Encryption is the most valuable tool supporting our most common security requirements for internet-based transactions and communication.
+TLS (Transport Layer Security) relies on encryption to provide secure communications such as encrypted email and secure instant messaging.
+SSL encryption is ubiquitous for protecting information as it races around the networks from tablet to bank to merchant, or to anywhere else for that matter.
+Because of that, internet trade is underpinned by something that makes it all tick.

-Document encryption isn’t just useful – it’s the essential technology for securing documents in today’s society on the Internet.
+Document encryption isn’t just useful – it’s the essential technology for securing documents in today’s society on the onternet.

 Encryption works just fine if you can maintain an encryption key register – just like you do an email address book.
 That’s easy to say but evidently not so easy to do, otherwise the email suppliers would have cracked this one years ago.

 There are two big problems with encryption that are difficult to solve.
-The first is that you have to have all the keys of all the people you might want to send secret information to.
-And the second is that when they get the secret information from you they can do just what they want with it.
+The first is that you need the keys of all the people you might want to send secret information to.
+And the second is that when they get the secret information from you, they can do just what they want with it.

-So document encryption works splendidly protecting documents in transit and at rest (stored on a device).
-The issue however is that the recipient can give the Crown Jewels to the enemy (either the encrypted document with the corresponding decryption key, or the decrypted document) and you can’t do anything about it.
-So document encryption is what you have to start from, but it needs more functionality if it’s going to give you full document control.
+Encrypted documents work splendidly when they’re in transit and at rest (stored on a device).
+The issue, however, is that the recipient can give the crown jewels to the enemy (either the encrypted document with the corresponding decryption key, or the decrypted document) and you can’t do anything about it.
+So, document encryption is the starting point, but it needs more functionality if it’s going to give you full document control.

-As I mentioned earlier, there can be a big management problem looking after and protecting all the cryptographic keys involved, unless you have a management system that is based upon both users and documents, and that manages all the keys secretly – actively preventing the users from getting involved in (and messing up?) a complicated system that can all too easily go wrong.
+As mentioned earlier, there can be a big management problem looking after and protecting all the cryptographic keys involved in the encryption process.
+The solution to this is a management system that is based upon both users and documents, and that manages all the keys secretly – actively preventing the users from getting involved in a complicated system that can all too easily go wrong.

 DRM has to be both available to the application using the document, and implemented in it by design so that weaknesses are not exposed.

-Computer applications (apart from those doing encryption) were usually not designed with document security control in mind – mostly they were designed to get to market as rapidly as possible and making copying documents quick and easy.
+Computer applications (apart from those doing encryption) were usually not designed with document security control in mind – mostly they were designed to get to market as rapidly as possible while allowing quick and easy document copying.
 Another consideration was speed of operation.
 Complex application packages are large and use a lot of processing, usually rendering images onto the screen or manipulating large data in memory or on disk (where they would make uncontrolled copies of the documents to speed up performance).

 Bootstrapping yourself into someone’s application works in one of two ways.
-You can either reverse engineer into the application (difficult and may cause litigation in some jurisdictions) or, if the manufacturer allows, plug-in to their functionality (usually requires a licensing deal that can be quite complex).
+You can either reverse engineer into the application (difficult and may cause litigation in some jurisdictions) or, if the manufacturer allows it, plug-in to their functionality (usually requires a licensing deal, which can be quite complex).